iGardening Logo Large Transparent Background

 Q: Can I change the colour of my hydrangea flowers every year?

 A: Absolutely!
-By modifying the soil pH annually, you can produce blue or pink flowers.
-Regular soil testing and adjustments ensure your desired colours each season
+You can produce blue or pink flowers by modifying the soil pH annually.
+Regular soil testing and adjustments ensure your desired colours each season.